 You can pay off your credit card balance in full or in instalments, whichever is more convenient.

-But remember, the borrowing is only "free" if you have an interest-free credit card.
+But remember, the borrowing is only "free" if you pay your balance in full each month, or if you have an interest-free credit card.
 The length of an interest-free offer varies from card to card.
 When you are accepted for a credit card, you may not get the full interest-free period - it depends on how the credit card provider views your financial situation.

-It is inadvisable to use a credit card for cash withdrawals or foreign currency purchases.
-You'll be charged interest from the moment you make the transaction.
+Do not use a credit card for cash withdrawals.
+You'll be charged interest from the moment you make the transaction and you may incur extra fees as well.

-Chances are, anyone who always repays their debts in full and on time will have a good credit rating.
-A good rating makes it easier to get different debt products in the future.
+If you always repay your debts in full and on time, then you are likely to have a good credit rating.
+A good rating makes it easier to get different debt products, credit agreements, and contracts like broadband and mobile phone contracts in the future.

 If you have never had a debt product before, there will be little evidence in your credit file to show you can repay money.
 Or, you might have a bad credit rating because of previously irresponsible financial behaviour.

 Getting a credit card could boost your credit score.
-It will make you look like a safe option for credit card providers to loan money to.
+It will help show potential credit card providers that you are a safe person to loan money to.

-If the goods you purchased were faulty, damaged or were never delivered, and the retailer refuses to refund you, you can claim your money back though your credit card provider.
+With Section 75, you have protection if the goods you purchased were faulty, damaged or were never delivered, or the retailer refuses to refund you.
+It enables you to claim your money back though your credit card provider.

 Section 75 makes the retailer and the credit card provider equally liable if something goes wrong.